eaglejs/timekeeper/README.md

 `bundle install`

 ## Fill out your config.example.json file and rename it to config.json
-  - All fields are required in the json file.
+  - All fields may be required, it just depends on your companies setup.

-## This is now officially one step process.
+## You may need cookies for some companies

-You do have to add the cookies listed in the cookies section of the config.example.json.
+This is needed if your company does 2-step verification for logging in.
+If you need to add the cookies listed in the cookies section of the config.example.json.
 To do this:
 - Open up your browser and log into the deltek time keeping application.
 - Once you authenticated, navigate to: `chrome://settings/siteData` in your web browser.
 - Search for `login.microsoft.com`, and click on the one result that you found.